 IMPORTANT NOTE: The motors for rotating the chart are not supplied with the test chart, but they can easily be found online from any electronic shop that sells electronic components.
 Such motors are small and inexpensive DC stepper motors, and the ones with slow revolution speed (like 0.25, 0.5 or 1 rev/s) should be purchased.
-Since our A3 test chart is very light (230g) it can easily be affixed on the motor axis.
-For rotating the A1 test chart on aluminium frame, please consult electronic or mechanical engineer.
+Since our test chart is very light (230g) it can easily be affixed on the motor axis.